kittyguz/Sonification_Project/README.md

 * We will experiment to see if this tool improves the experience and efficiency of people who works with genome analysis.

 ## Setup
-* **clean_gff3.py**: Takes in a gff3 file and a number.
-Returns a file that contains only gene data that belongs to the specified chro number.
+* **clean_gff3.py**: Takes in a gff3 file[-f] and three numbers(chromosome number[-n], start position[-s], end position[-e]).
+Returns a file that contains only gene data that belongs to the specified chro number and within the specified range.
+The start and end position arguemments are optional.
 Run by terminal command similar to the one below:

 ```
-python3 clean_gff3.py -f human.gff3 -n 1
+python3 clean_gff3.py -f human_cleaned.gff3 -n 1 -s 0 -e 157724180
 ```
-* **gff2music_cvs.py**: Takes in a gff3 file and converts it into a csv format that is convertible to midi via the ***csvmidi*** command.
+* **gff2music_cvs.py**: Takes in a gff3 file and converts it into a csv format that is convertible to midi via the [***csvmidi***](https://www.fourmilab.ch/webtools/midicsv/) command.
 Run by terminal command similar to the one below:

 ```
 python3 gff2music_cvs.py -f file.gff3